 FCPS is the largest educational system in the State and the 10th largest school division in the U.S. based on enrollment.
-FCPS is the third largest employer in the State, with approximately 24,900 full-time staff positions, of which 93 percent are school-based.
-The FCPS bus fleet is one of the largest bus fleets in the U.S., transporting more than 142,000 students on over 1,600 buses each day.
-FCPS facilities consist of more than 27 million square feet of school buildings and office space, including 173 Energy Star certified buildings (more than any other school system in the country).
+FCPS is the third largest employer in the State, with approximately 25,000 full-time staff positions, of which approximately 93 percent are school-based.
+The FCPS bus fleet is one of the largest bus fleets in the U.S., transporting approximately 144,000 students on over 1,600 buses each day.
+FCPS facilities consist of more than 27 million square feet of school buildings and office space.